The Visa Buxx card was the first teen prepaid card, but it’s hard to come by these days. What’s left and what are the

 The FamZoo prepaid Mastercard offers a host of features for parents that not only allows parents to monitor their teens’ spending, but also enables parents to encourage good financial habits.
 Habits like savings.
 FamZoo provides a way to match amounts their teens save or even pay interest.

 And FamZoo’s not alone.
 Current and Greenlight both just launched prepaid cards aimed at teens last year.
 And goHenry, while in the U.K. for a few years, just brought their card to the U.S. The cards offer web-based and mobile app financial management tools for parents with teens as complements to their cards.
 For instance, the cards provide parents with controls to cap or even prohibit spending at designated locations.
-Greenlight, like FamZoo, carries the Mastercard brand.
+Greenlight and goHenry, like FamZoo, carry the Mastercard brand.
 But Current, interestingly, is a Visa-branded card, just not under the Visa Buxx program.

 Perhaps these cards see a broader market among parents looking to better use of technology to educate their teens on money management and drive good behavior, as well as the oversight.
 Issuers of the Buxx card provided the oversight, but most provided little else.

 Or perhaps the market itself has simply expanded since Visa Buxx was launched.
 At its 2000 launch, online spending was non-existent.
 Now, it’s commonplace, even among teens.
 And online spending means using plastic.